clamorisse/hugo-s3-blog/README.md

 This repository is used to manage a static blog generated with hugo and published in S3.

+Its deployment is tested and automated using cirlceCI (infrastructure generated in terraform is not included), using config.yml file in this repository.
+The instructions below are to manage this repository manually.

 Also, contains terraform and other supporting code to manage infrastructure.

 The tools used are: terraform, rspec, docker, gohugo and amazon cli.